lmcrean/odyssey-api/docs/usage.md

    ```

 4. **Install correct node version**:
-   Run the following command to start the React app locally:
+   Run the following command to check Node Version Manager (nvm) has installed the correct version of Node.js:

    ```bash
    nvm install 16